jpetrie/fetch-dependency/README.md

    `VERSION` is changed, due to how `fetch_dependency()` is implemented).
 If you do not want the dependency configured (or it is not a CMake project), consider using CMake's [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html) module instead.
+ - `GIT_DISABLE_SUBMODULES` Prevent submodule updates when downloading the dependency (in other words, do not execute `git submodule` commands).
+ - `GIT_DISABLE_SUBMODULE_RECURSION` Prevent submodule updates from recursively updating additional submodules (in other words, do not pass `--recursive` to `git submodule` commands).
+ - `GIT_SUBMODULES <paths...>` Process only the specified submodule paths during submodule updates.
+If this option is not specified, all submodules will be updated. `GIT_DISABLE_SUBMODULES` will override this option.
  - `ROOT <path>` The root storage directory for the dependency.
 If not specified, the value of the global `FETCH_DEPENDENCY_DEFAULT_ROOT` will be used.
 If `FETCH_DEPENDENCY_DEFAULT_ROOT` is not defined, the value "External" will be used.
 In all cases, if the root is a relative path, it will be interpreted as relative to `CMAKE_BINARY_DIR`.